whitfin/cachex/docs/overview.md

 {:ok, nil} = Cachex.get(:my_cache, "secret_mission")
 ```

-These are just some of the conveniences made available by Cachex's API; there's a bunch of other fun stuff over in the `Cachex` API, covering a broad range of patterns and use cases.
+These are just some of the conveniences made available by Cachex's API, but there's a still a bunch of other fun stuff in the `Cachex` API, covering a broad range of patterns and use cases.

 For further information or examples on supported features and options, please see the Cachex [documentation](https://hexdocs.pm/cachex) where there are several guides on specific features and workflows.